criszst/RouteX/README.md

 - [x] Basic app with `send`, `post`, `res`, `req`, and `next` methods.
 - [x] Recreated some libraries to reduce dependencies (better for security).
 - [x] Interfaces to keep the code clean and maintainable.
 - [x] Function to send an HTML file to the client.
+- [ ] Ip Middleware (with Rate Limit and Blocked IPs)
 - [ ] More built-in middlewares.
 - [ ] Additional tests.